Veterans Health Administration: Coronavirus (COVID-19)

 According to documents obtained by BuzzFeed News, at VA's Greater LA Healthcare System, medical personnel caring for patients who had tested positive for COVID-19 would receive only a single surgical mask per shift rather than the N95 respirators recommended by the Centers for Disease Control and Prevention.
 Those working in parts of the hospital without positive COVID-19 cases would be issued only a single surgical mask each week.
 The American Federation of Government Employees (AFGE) has filed an Occupational Safety and Health Administration (OSHA) complaint with the Department of Labor regarding safety or health hazards at VA facilities.

 Veterans Affairs lists current statistics on confirmed infections and deaths due to COVID-19.
 As of 5 May 2020, VA has 9,771 confirmed cases and 771 deaths.

+Under second Trump administration

+New policies, implemented under the second Trump administration in response to an executive order, allow VA medical staff to decline care for patients based on personal characteristics, marital status, and political affiliation.